Mold Removal in Apollo, PA Pennsylvania 15613

 • Immunocompromised

-5. Recent Water Event.
-The spores require water to grow, so an earlier water leak or flood, or sewer back-up could have caused the proper water activity required to support mold growth.
+5. A recent Water Event.
+The spores require water to grow, so an earlier water leak or flood, or sewer back-up could have triggered the appropriate water activity required to support mold growth.

-If you notice any of these symptoms, call now for a comprehensive mold inspection.
-The certification and comprehensive testing is readily available.
-If you have an problem, professionals can find it and repair it.
+If you observe any of these symptoms, call now for a comprehensive mold inspection.
+Certified and comprehensive testing is offered.
+If you have an problem, professionals can find the issue and fix it.

 Superior Mold Removal